 How do I configure split tunneling for LAN access?

 You configure routing rules to bypass VPN for LAN subnets and ensure LAN traffic uses your local gateway.
 This often involves ip route and firewall changes.
-Nordvpn Wireguard Manual Setup Your Step by Step Guide: Quick Start, Pitfalls, and Real-World Tips
+Nordvpn split tunneling on iphone what you need to know and what to do instead 2026

 Will NordVPN block LAN traffic when connected?